Selective disk backup and restore for Azure virtual machines

 az account set -s {subscriptionID}

-Only the resourcegroup name (not the object) corresponding to the vault is needed in each command below.
+Only the resourcegroup name (not the object) corresponding to the vault is needed in the following commands.

-During the configure protection operation, you need to specify the disk list setting with an inclusion/exclusion parameter, giving the LUN numbers of the disks to be included or excluded in the backup.
+During the configure-protection operation, you need to specify the disk list setting with an inclusion or exclusion parameter.
+Give the LUNs of the disks to be included or excluded in the backup.

-The configure protection operation overrides the previous settings, they will not be cumulative.
+The configure-protection operation overrides the previous settings, so they're not cumulative.

-az backup protection enable-for-vm --resource-group {resourcegroup} --vault-name {vaultname} --vm {vmname} --policy-name {policyname} --disk-list-setting include --diskslist {LUN number(s) separated by space}
+az backup protection enable-for-vm --resource-group {resourcegroup} --vault-name {vaultname} --vm {vmname} --policy-name {policyname} --disk-list-setting include --diskslist {LUNs separated by space}

 az backup protection enable-for-vm --resource-group {resourcegroup} --vault-name {vaultname} --vm {vmname} --policy-name {policyname} --disk-list-setting exclude --diskslist 0 1

-If the VM isn't in the same resource group as the vault, then ResourceGroup refers to the resource group where the vault was created.
-Instead of the VM name, provide the VM ID as indicated below.
+If the VM isn't in the same resource group as the vault, ResourceGroup refers to the resource group where the vault was created.
+Instead of the VM name, provide the VM ID as indicated:

-az backup protection enable-for-vm --resource-group {ResourceGroup} --vault-name {vaultname} --vm $(az vm show -g VMResourceGroup -n MyVm --query id --output tsv) --policy-name {policyname} --disk-list-setting include --diskslist {LUN number(s) separated by space}
+az backup protection enable-for-vm --resource-group {ResourceGroup} --vault-name {vaultname} --vm $(az vm show -g VMResourceGroup -n MyVm --query id --output tsv) --policy-name {policyname} --disk-list-setting include --diskslist {LUNs separated by space}

-Modify protection for already backed up VMs with Azure CLI
+Modify protection for already backed up VMs with the CLI

-az backup protection update-for-vm --resource-group {resourcegroup} --vault-name {vaultname} -c {vmname} -i {vmname} --disk-list-setting exclude --diskslist {LUN number(s) separated by space}
+az backup protection update-for-vm --resource-group {resourcegroup} --vault-name {vaultname} -c {vmname} -i {vmname} --disk-list-setting exclude --diskslist {LUNs separated by space}

-Backup only OS disk during configure backup with Azure CLI
+Back up only the OS disk during the configure-backup operation with the CLI

 az backup protection enable-for-vm --resource-group {resourcegroup} --vault-name {vaultname} --vm {vmname} --policy-name {policyname} --exclude-all-data-disks

-Backup only OS disk during modify protection with Azure CLI
+Back up only the OS disk during the modify-protection operation with the CLI

 az backup protection update-for-vm --vault-name MyVault --resource-group MyResourceGroup --container-name MyContainer --item-name MyItem --disk-list-setting exclude --diskslist 1.